 - Create opportunities within your catch ups to test their knowledge with a formative assessment that can be repeated across the entire cohort to benchmark how well the students are learning and if any changes need to be made to the materials.

 - If you use Cloud Assess keep tabs on your dashboard that will clearly show you the status of each of your students in real-time.
 You will be able to contact any of those who have work outstanding or who have not been accessing the work set.

-As we navigate through this new context of working online, and for many still remotely, it’s important to remember that the unit requirements are still the same.
+As we continue to navigate working online, it’s important to remember that the unit requirements are still the same.
 Changes to assessment methods need to be carefully considered as deviation from unit requirements will still result in non-compliance.

 Finally take time to consider what your RTO’s next steps will be.
 If you are looking for a solution to help you, don’t rush in without careful consideration.
 Making the right choice will provide you with a great platform for exponential benefit and better prepare you for the future that lies ahead.

 To read more about how choosing the right digital solution with help your RTO survive and thrive, click here.